- The DPT program immerses students in the clinic early in the program, allowing students to apply knowledge and skills in real-life environments.

 - A 12 week full-time clinical experience with an emphasis on the rehabilitation of patients with musculoskeletal conditions across the lifespan after the completion of the 1st year of study

-- Integrated clinical experiences in varied clinical settings during Fall and Spring semesters of year two
+- Integrated clinical experiences in varied clinical settings during Fall semester of year two

 - Two terminal full-time clinical experiences for a total of 24 weeks with an emphasis on the rehabilitation of patients with varied conditions across the lifespan after the completion of the 2nd year of study.